TruNews

-TruNews is an American far-right conspiracy theory and fake news website owned by Rick Wiles.
-The website frequently publishes racist, homophobic, antisemitic, and Islamophobic content.
+TruNews is an American far-right fake news website and channel owned and hosted by Rick Wiles.
+TruNews frequently publishes conspiracy theories in addition to racist, anti-LGBT, antisemitic, and Islamophobic content.
 It has been designated a hate group by the Southern Poverty Law Center.

 History

 Wiles founded the organization as America's Hope in September 1998 as a Christian ministry based in the Dallas–Fort Worth area.
 In the following months, Wiles toured the U.S. speaking of moral decline as he aimed to prevent "economic collapse" and "war on American soil".
 On May 24, 1999, the organization made its first radio broadcast.
 After five years of regular broadcasts, the news station briefly changed its name to America Freedom News, before settling on TruNews in 2004.

+In November 2019, TruNews was temporarily suspended from YouTube for violating its rules on promoting hate speech.
+Wiles has denied his rhetoric has antisemitic intent and blamed George Soros for organizing a campaign against him.
 In February 2020, TruNews was permanently banned from YouTube.

-Controversies
+In April 2025, Rick Wiles announced that he was ending Trunews to focus on other activities, and the final episode of Trunews aired on May 2, 2025.